SabiulSabit/Blog-API/README.md

 ## .env file

- Creat a .env filr and add Environment Variable
+ Creat a .env file and add Environment Variable

  ```env
   PORT=YOUR PORT (Default port is 8000)